gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-attributes.md

 If you decide to use more than 8 you probably want to check how many are actually supported and inform the user if their machine doesn't have enough or else fallback to simpler shaders.

+## State Diagram

+If all of this is hard to follow this [state diagram](/webgl/lessons/resources/webgl-state-diagram.html) might help visualize what's happening.